About

 We think these questions will be best addressed by a collaborative, interdisciplinary community.
 Thus, the ML4Protein Engineering community runs a bi-weekly seminar series to address these advances and other outstanding problems, such as high-throughput screening, model-based optimization, and representation learning.

-To access announcements, please follow us on Twitter!
+To access announcements, please follow us on Twitter or Bluesky!
 You can also visit our YouTube to see recordings of past talks!
-Also, be sure to join our NEW Slack Community, where we discuss even more opportunities beyond the seminar series!
+Also, be sure to join our Slack Community, where we discuss even more opportunities beyond the seminar series!

 Check out our Slack Community!